 The emotional “side effects” of hyperparathyroidism

-But, the fatigue, frustration, depression and exhaustion of hyperparathyroidism made that very difficult.
+But, the fatigue, frustration, depression and exhaustion of primary hyperparathyroidism made that very difficult.

 For instance, I’d decide to make Valentine’s Day cookies to put in her lunch as a surprise.
 But, after she’d go to bed, I couldn’t.
 I had nothing in me.